dee-me-tree-or-love/2IMA20-Group15/README.md

 To keep the progres clean and reviawable, we can work on each new feature in a separe branch.
 (So as to avoid the `main` branch madness).

+#### Naming

 - `<name>-<quick feature description>`, for example `tony-faster-input-processing`.

+#### Merging features

-Once the feature is complete, it can easily be merged into master by opening a new Pull Request.
+1. Once the feature is complete, it can be added to `main` branch by opening a new Pull Request.

+2. Before merging, let's ask at least
+    1 other team member to review.

+3. Once the feature was approved, feel free to merge the change! :tada:

 ### Folder structure